 All scholarly approaches—historical, textual, empirical, pedagogical, performative—are welcome and encouraged.
-Each essay, hypertext, or other project submitted for possible publication will be anonymously reviewed by a minimum of two associate editors or experts from a particular area.
-Submissions for possible publication should be sent to the editor as a Word, RTF, or HTML file (or files) and should conform to the most recent style guide of the Modern Language Association (MLA, currently the 3rd edition of the MLA Style Manual and Guide to Scholarly Publications), which covers all matters related to manuscript preparation not covered by KB Journal guidelines.
-Authors must use in-text citations and provide a reference or works cited page at the end of the essay.
-Authors may also include explanatory endnotes, though such notes should be kept to a minimum.
-Hypertext or other projects requiring multiple files may be submitted on CD-ROM or as a Zip file.
+Each essay, hypertext, or other project submitted for possible publication will be anonymously reviewed by a minimum of two editors or experts from a particular area.
+Submissions for possible publication should be submitted through KBJ's submission interface at Submittable (see below for a button, also).
+Allowable formats include Word, RTF, or HTML.
+All article submissions should conform to the most recent style guide of the Modern Language Association (MLA, currently the 3rd edition of the MLA Style Manual and Guide to Scholarly Publications), which covers all matters related to manuscript preparation not covered by KB guidelines.
+Authors must use in-text citations and provide a reference or Works Cited page at the end of the essay.
+Authors may also include explanatory endnotes, though such notes should be kept to a minimum and should not be automatically embedded in the text using Word's note function (they will need to be extracted).
+Hypertext or other projects requiring multiple files may be submitted as a Zip file.
 All essays may run a maximum of 7,000 words (not including the Works Cited or other endmatter).

-In submitting to KB Journal, the author or authors agree to license the work under the Creative Commons license (Attribution-NonCommercial-NoDerivs 3.0 Unported), under which the author retains copyrights but allows KB Journal and other noncommercial entities to print or repost the work, provided attribution is made KB Journal, at its pleasure, may republish the work in forms such as anthologies, books, electronic formats, and other possible emerging technologies.
+In submitting to KB, the author or authors agree to license the work under the Creative Commons license (Attribution-NonCommercial-NoDerivs 3.0 Unported), under which the author retains copyrights but allows KB and other noncommercial entities to print or repost the work, provided attribution is made.
+KB, at its pleasure, may republish the work in forms such as anthologies, books, electronic formats, and other possible emerging technologies.
 All accepted material, including images or song lyrics, that does not conform to fair use policy must be accompanied by the appropriate letters of permission from rights holders prior to publication.
-In submitting to KB Journal, the author or authors warrant that a) he/she/they will not submit the contribution for possible publication elsewhere while under review; b) the submission is original material; and c) appropriate credit has been given to and permission has been granted from others when the work includes copyrighted material beyond standard fair use limits.
+In submitting to KB, the author or authors warrant that a) he/she/they will not submit the contribution for possible publication elsewhere while under review; b) the submission is original material; and c) appropriate credit has been given to and permission has been granted from others when the work includes copyrighted material beyond standard fair use limits.

-General Questions about KB Journal, Current or Past Issues, Editorial Policies
+General Questions about KB, Current or Past Issues, Editorial Policies